prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>TLSConfig defines the TLS settings to use for the scrape.
+<p>tlsConfig defines the TLS settings to use for the scrape.
 When the
 scrape objects define their own CA, certificate and/or key, they take precedence over the corresponding scrape class fields.</p>
 <p>For now only the <code>caFile</code>, <code>certFile</code> and <code>keyFile</code> fields are supported.</p>